SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 ### Locating elements with Parasol: The basics

-In our tests, we would like to verify also if some particular HTML elements display the information we want to.
-But before to perform this verification, we first need to find these elements.
+In our tests, we would like to verify also if some particular HTML elements display the information we want.
+But before performing this verification, we first need to find these elements.
 Parasol uses what are called _Locators_ to find and match the elements of the web page.
 Parasol has eight locators as shown in the following table.